State Trademark: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Trademarks offer the owner protections against the unauthorized use of any symbol, words, phrases, or identifying elements of a business that are unique and specific to your brand identity.
 There are two ways to file for trademark protection in the United States.
 The most well-known of these is to register a federal trademark under the Lanham Act.
 This provides protection over a mark not just throughout the United States but across all its possessions and territories.

 Registering a trademark at the federal level is much more difficult than at the state level.
 It also takes much longer to receive approval.
 However, the protections of a federal trademark are much stronger than a state trademark.
-You should make sure to obtain a federal trademark if you want the best legal protections possible.
+You should make sure to obtain a federal trademark if you want the best legal protection possible.

 When Should I Consider Filing a State Trademark?

 The biggest benefit of registering in your state is that your mark will be listed in the state's list as registered and owned by you.
 This can be a major deterrent against others using your mark.

-In addition, the filing fee and process to register a state trademark is far lower than a federal one, with state fees ranging between $50 and $75, and in places like Arizona, as low as $15.
+In addition, the filing fee and process to register a state trademark are far lower than a federal one, with state fees ranging between $50 and $75, and in places like Arizona, as low as $15.
 This is as opposed to a federal application, which as of September 2012, ranges from $275 to $375.